momacs/localedb/README.md

 ## Setup and Example Usage: Development/Test Environment

 The development environment is based around Docker so you will need to get that installed first.
-After sorting that out, clone the repo and changing the working directory.
-The cloned repo directory will be where all the data is stored so if you plan on loading a whole lot (looking at you, `geo` and `pop` data users), make sure you have enough space on that subtree.
+After sorting that out, clone the repo and change the working directory.
+The cloned repo directory will be where all the data is stored so if you plan on loading a whole lot (looking at you, `geo` and `pop` data users), make sure you have enough space on that filesystem subtree.

 ```
 git clone https://github.com/momacs/localedb